lordslair/easydbbackup/README.md

 ```

 Once a day, a status will be displayed with Size used & number of zip files
-This will occur, wether you use rsync or rclone
+This will occur, whether you use rsync or rclone
 ```
 2022-01-05 09:41:43 ============ Remote Disk Usage Status ============
 2022-01-05 09:41:43 [hourly][MySQL]     Size: 30 MB      (Zip-files: 3)